typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

     "http://localhost:8108/collections/products/documents/<id>"
 ```

 Depending on how you organize your database, you may come across a situation where deleting one row causes a cascade of deletes in another table.
-That can be managed by querying a shared field, like a reference key.
+That can be managed by querying a shared field, such as a reference key.

 #### cURL Request, Deleting many documents by shared field